-Healthcare-related transactions are subject to government regulations globally.
-Governmental scrutiny may cause hospitals and associated enterprises to take measures to reduce liability exposure.
+Healthcare related transactions are subject to government regulations globally.
+Governmental scrutiny may cause hospitals an associated enterprises to take measures to reduce exposure to liability.

-Some measures include hiring doctors as independent consultants, not permanent employees.
-Having doctors under such terms may reduce liability, but it also denies the facility ownership of doctors’ training and patents.
+Some of these measures include hiring doctors as independent consultants, not permanent employees.
+Having doctors under such terms may reduce liability but it also denies the facility ownership of doctor’s training and patents.

 Private and public insurance companies reimburse healthcare facilities for treating their customers.
 This trend informs the assessment of both hospitals and insurance companies.
-Therefore, medical insurance companies are part of the healthcare industry.
+Medical insurance companies are part of the healthcare industry.

 This trend aligns with the principle of substitution.
 Your property is likely to reduce in value if there is a more efficient competitor.

 Innovative technology is likely to be more efficient than traditional methods.
-Thus your property accrues or loses value depending on whether it is in tandem with technological trends.
-Technological advances may render some of the property you currently hold obsolete and, therefore, very low value.
+Thus your property accrues or losses value depending on whether it is in tandem with technological trends.
+Technological advances may render some of the property you currently hold obsolete and therefore very low value.

 Effective healthcare property valuation assesses all aspects of an enterprise.
 It includes the assessment of healthcare establishments offering long-term, short term and complementary services.

 We assess both tangible and intangible assets.
 These include building, equipment, furniture, intellectual property, and leases.
 Our work is based on principles and trends specific to healthcare property valuation.
-Contact us to discuss your case further.
+Contact us to further discuss your case.